Skip to main content

 • USB-1 and USB-2.

-These GPIO can control:
+These GPIOs can control:

-• Audio management computers.
+• Audio routing computers.

-• Digital processors (e.g., Solidyne 462dsp, 562dsp, 542 APC).
+• Digital processors (e.g. Solidyne 462dsp, 562dsp, 542 APC).

-ETM-VCA Faders
+Faders ETM-VCA

-• Completely eliminates noise from fader wear.
+• Completely eliminates noise caused by fader wear.

 • Extends lifespan and eliminates maintenance.